 Extrinsic feedback is more explicit and direct.
 A comment is made on the learner’s performance in a clear and simple way (e.g. “That’s right!”).

 Once again, the type of course and methods you are using will guide you.
-Extrinsic feedback works well on a multiple-choice quiz but may not work as well for a game, as it might feel like an interruption.
+Extrinsic feedback works well on a multiple-choice quiz but may not work as well for a game, where it may feel like an interruption.

 In game- and scenario-based assessments, intrinsic feedback works nicely.
 In the rest of this series, we’ll look at incorporating both intrinsic and extrinsic types of feedback into interactive eLearning assessments.

 That’s it for the theory side of things!
 You are now ready to start building some awesome eLearning assessments.
-Next up, we’ll be looking at building eLearning quizzes in PowerPoint.
-Keep a look out for our next blog post in the series by following us on Twitter or check out our eLearning portfolio.Leave a comment
+Next, we’re looking at building eLearning quizzes in PowerPoint.
+Or, check out our posts on building authentic assessments in Rise and Storyline.Leave a comment

 Senior consultant; View Sandy Rushton's profile